lou6891/mcsbt_capstone/README.md

 # Final Capstone project

-This repository contains the code for the final capstone project for the MCSBT The structure of this repo is as follows:
+This repository contains the code for the final capstone project for the MCSBT.
+This project aims to create a complete data visualization solution, which includes understanding the dataset, deploying a database solution, integrating a back-end service, developing a front-end, and ensuring proper documentation and structure.

+The structure of this repo is as follows:
 - API
   - Contains the API created using flask_restx